sverweij/dependency-cruiser/doc/faq.md

 > For earlier versions (up to 4.6.1) you did have to pass a webpack config that
 > that had the pnp resolver plugin configured.

+### Q: dependency-cruiser detected a circular dependency.
+How can I see (one of the) cycles that dependency-cruiser saw?

+**A**: Upgrade to version 5.2.0 or higher - from that version on dependency-cruiser emits the circular path in the _err_, _err-long_, _err-html_ and _teamcity_ reporters.

 ## Expanding dependency-cruiser

 ### Q: How do I add a new output format?